EatonGMBD/imp-central-impt/CommandsManual.md

 It behaves exactly like [`impt build deploy`](#build-deploy) followed by [`impt dg restart`](#device-group-restart) and, optionally, by [`impt log stream`](#log-stream).

 The command fails if one or both of the specified source files do not exist, or the specified Device Group does not exist.
 Informs the user if the specified Device Group does not have assigned devices; in this case, the Deployment is created anyway.

+[Builder](https://github.com/electricimp/Builder) is called to preprocess the source files before the Deployment creation.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |